 4. Smoky Maple Sweet Potatoes

-While we all love candied yams, these sweet potatoes are a great, lower sugar alternative.
+These sweet potatoes are a great, lower-sugar alternative to candied yams.
 This comforting dish is prepared without oil yet maintains a rich flavor thanks to the seasonings.
 At only 87 calories per serving, this recipe will make the perfect carby side dish.

 Plus, it boasts a host of health benefits.
 The starchy vegetable is high in carotenoids, like beta-cryptoxanthin, which is linked to lowering and combating inflammation, according to the Arthritis Foundation.